home-assistant/companion.home-assistant/docs/core/actions.md

 ## Home Screen Quick Actions

-[Home Screen Quick Actions](https://support.apple.com/guide/iphone/keep-apps-handy-iph414564dba/ios#iph1ffcbd691) provides a convenient shortcut to your actions and is accessed by 3D Touching the Home Assistant companion app icon on your home screen.
+[Home Screen Quick Actions](https://support.apple.com/en-au/guide/iphone/iphcc8f419db/ios) provides a convenient shortcut to your actions and is accessed by Force Touching the Home Assistant companion app icon on your home screen.

 ## Today View Widget